Nordstrom/nToConfluence/header.md

-# The contents of this page are generated from source control.
-Any changes will be reverted!
+# The contents of this page are generated.
+Any changes will be eventually reverted!